gumvic/nanoql/README.md

 That function is called an executor.

-Actually, our root object is an executor, too, which means:
+Actually, our root object is an executor, too.

-1) Executor may be either a value or function.

-2) Executor can contain or even dynamically produce other executors!
+Let's delve into that right now!

 ## Executors

+Executors are simple.

+If you have the value, the executor is that value.

+If you don't have the value, the executor is the function which will produce that value.
+And of course that value may itself contain function executors!

+If you have a collection of values, don't hesitate to put them in the vector, and each value will be processed automatically.
+But remember, vectors only!

+So:

+1) Executor produces a value either by simply being that value or by being a function which will give that value.

+2) The produced value can contain executors.

+3) The produced value may be a vector of values.
+They will be processed separatedly.

+4) Ad infinitum.

 As we saw, a function executor receives three parameters.